mashingan/anonimongo/readme.md

 2. Auto Bson to Type conversion can only be done to the fields that are exported or has custom pragma `bsonExport` as shown in this [example](#convert-from-bson-to-object-variant).

-3. <delete>It potentially breaks when there's some arbitrary hierarchy of types definition.
+3. ~It potentially breaks when there's some arbitrary hierarchy of types definition.
 While it can handle any deep of `distinct` types (that's distinct of distinct of distinct of .... of Type), but this should be indication of some broken type definition and better be remedied from the type design itself.
-If user thinks otherwise, please report this issue with the example code.</delete>
+If user thinks otherwise, please report this issue with the example code.~
 As with v2 of `to` macro, the conversion of arbitrary `ref` and `distinct` is supported.
 It cannot support the `ref distinct Type` as it's not making any sense but it supports the `distinct ref Type`.
 Please report the issue if user finds the otherwise.